neondatabase/website/content/docs/guides/neon-github-integration.md

    You are also provided with GitHub Actions workflow that you can copy to your GitHub repository to set up a basic branching workflow.
 For instructions, see [GitHub Actions workflow](#github-actions-workflow).

-## Secrets and variable set by the GitHub app
+## Secrets and variable set by the GitHub integration

-After connecting your Neon project to a GitHub repository, the GitHub app performs the following actions:
+After connecting your Neon project to a GitHub repository, the GitHub integration performs the following actions:

 - Generates a Neon API key for your Neon account
 - Creates a `NEON_API_KEY` secret in your GitHub repository
 - Adds a `NEON_PROJECT_ID` variable to your GitHub repository

-The sample GitHub Actions workflow provided by the Neon GitHub app uses these variabels and secrets to perfom actions in Neon.
+The sample GitHub Actions workflow provided by the Neon GitHub integration uses these variabels and secrets to perfom actions in Neon.

     <Admonition type="note">
     These items are removed if you diconnect a Neon project from the associated GitHub repository.
-The items are removed for all Neo projects is you remove the Neon GitHub app from your Neon account.
-See [Remove the GitHub app](#remove-the-github-app).
+The items are removed for all Neo projects is you remove the Neon GitHub integration from your Neon account.
+See [Remove the GitHub integration](#remove-the-github-integration).
     </Admonition>

 ### Neon API key